MPvHarmelen/Freevle/README.md

 * `URL_ROOT`
 * `PATH_ROOT`

-Then rename it to `personalsettings.py`
+Then copy it and rename the copy to `personalsettings.py`

 And there's one last thing you have to do, run the following command in the
 terminal: